hantsy/jakartaee9-servlet-starter-boilerplate/README.md

 mvn clean pacakge cargo:run
 ```

+## Eclipse Jetty

+Not support now, see issue [hantsy/jakartaee9-servlet-starter-boilerplate#1](https://github.com/hantsy/jakartaee9-servlet-starter-boilerplate/issues/1).

+## Testing

+The testing code is written with JUnit and Arquillian.

-And run the following to run tests against Tomcat 10 embedded adapter.
+Run the following command to execute tests against a Tomcat 10 embedded adapter.

 ```bash
 mvn clean verify -Parq-tomcat-embedded
 ```

-There is another `arq-weld`which allow you to run your Arquillian tests on a Weld embedded adapter.
+There is another `arq-weld` Maven profile which allows you to run tests on a Weld embedded adapter.

 ```bash
 mvn clean verify -Parq-weld